 - request us to provide you with our 1-Click Disclosure service and authorise us in writing to gather this information on your behalf (in the case of tax, superannuation and value estimate information);

-- provide your credentials through our partner BankStatements.com.au (ABN 89 166 277 845) and authorise them to make statements available to us;
+- provide your bank connection through our partner BankStatements.com.au (ABN 89 166 277 845) and authorise them to make statements available to us;

-- communicate with us through correspondence, chats, email, or when you share information with us from other social applications, services or websites;
+- communicate with us through correspondence, chat, email, or when you share information with us from other social applications, services or websites;

 - interact with our sites, services, content and advertising; or